Six Cities to Develop Local Wealth Building Strategies

-In this May 2022 press release, the CFE Fund announced that three new cities have been chosen to join the next CityStart cohort, with a new focus on racial wealth equity.
+In this June 2025 press release, the CFE Fund announced that six new cities have been chosen to join the next CityStart cohort.
 The CityStart initiative helps local leaders develop and implement proven strategies to help local families and communities become more financially stable.
-Bloomberg Philanthropies’ Greenwood Initiative, whose mission is to accelerate the pace of Black wealth accumulation in the U.S., will advise the CFE Fund on the design and execution of the latest iteration of the CityStart program with a specific lens on racial wealth equity.

 The Supervitamin Quarterly Newsletter, Issue 25